SvenMichaelKlose/tre/README.md

 prepared for you in directory examples/ which you should copy to take off as they are subject to getting cleaned thoroughly.
-All contain configurations for docker-compose to run your project in a virtual LAMP server.  "project-js" for making a plain JavaScript app,  "project-php" to create a PHP-only challenge and "project-js-php" to make a JS app that'll communicate with it's PHP server.
+All contain configurations for docker-compose to run your project in a virtual LAMP server.  "project-js" for making a plain Java- Script app,  "project-php" to create a PHP-only challenge and "project-js-php" to make a JS app that'll communicate with it's PHP server.

 ## Creating a JavaScript-only project